Learn New Skills

-- Certified Production Technician (CPT) — Certified Production Technician (CPT) credentials are for manufacturing workers who want to demonstrate mastery of the core competencies of manufacturing production at the front-line (entry level through front-line supervisor).
+- Certified Production Technician (CPT) — Certified Production Technician (CPT) credentials are for manufactures who want their workers to master the core competencies of a manufacturing production at the front-line (entry level through front-line supervisor).
 The goal of the CPT certification courses is to raise the level of performance of production workers and their ability to help increase their company’s productivity and competitiveness.

 Mid-America Science Park offers the CPT program through the following courses: